 The Eight Sensory Systems

 Most people are surprised to find out that we actually have eight sensory systems rather than five.
 Learn more about these eight systems in detail.
+Each of the eight sensory systems contributes to our sense of safety, to mastery of our own body, and the resultant sensory-affective combination.

 Pioneering occupational therapist, psychologist, and neuroscientist A. Jean Ayres, Ph.D., likened SPD to a neurological “traffic jam” that prevents certain parts of the brain from receiving the information needed to interpret sensory information correctly.